 It is possible to navigate to the code by drilling down into the exception.

 The first port of call was to attempt to reproduce the bug in development, which can sometimes be the simplest way of debugging and diagnosing a problem, but in this case, efforts were fruitless.
 Historically, the team would have spent a lot more time experimenting in the dark, sometimes days, in a desperate attempt to identify the root cause.
-Today a much more effective solution has been adopted, which leverages RevDeBug’s reverse debugging technology.
+Today a much more practical solution has been adopted, which leverages RevDeBug's reverse debugging technology.

 It works by using pre-built binaries of the tools in question, instrumented with RevDeBug.
 If a customer founds a bug, they can themselves supply a complete recording of the sequence of events that led to the elusive crash.
 This provides crucial information allowing the developers to trace back the executed code from the moment the application crashed through every line of code and every variable value.
 With RevDeBug, developers can identify and fix such issues far quicker than using traditional means, which benefits development efficiency and hence reducing the customer feedback loop.